crowdfightcovid19/req-550-Syria/data/real_models/README_models.md

     * **management_matrix**- the proportional change in class i's contact rate with class j resulting from the intervention (m_ij)
     * **contacts_structure_null**- the contact matrix under the null model without the intervention (average number of contacts of an individual of class i with an individual of class j, C_ij)
     * **contacts_structure_intervention**- (C_ij_interv) the contact matrix resulting from the effect of the intervention, m_ij, on the contacts in the null model, C_ij.
 Computed by-  **(diag(as.vector(m_ij)) %*% diag(as.vector(C_ij)) %>% diag() %>% matrix(ncol = 7))**
+  * `UPDATE (APG, June 30th, 2020)`: I created again the same files following the parametrization described in [this document](https://github.com/crowdfightcovid19/req-550-Syria/blob/master/manuscripts/DerivationOfR0_APG.pdf) and a new script in `src/Management_matrix_construction.R`.
+The new files have the label `.csv` added and include the management and epsilon matrices.
+Also, the contact matrix has been renamed as **contacts_matrix.csv** to follow the name used in the "null model mixed".

 * **model_1_2**
 * Shielding with shielded population permitted to have visits from 10 family members per week